Mobile security: Malicious software (malware)

 As smartphones are a permanent point of access to the Internet (they are often turned on), they can be compromised with malware as easily as computers.
 A malware is a computer program that aims to harm the system in which it resides.

 Trojans, worms and viruses are all considered malware.
 A Trojan is a program on a device that allows external users to connect discreetly.
 A worm is a program that reproduces on multiple computers across a network.
 A virus is a malicious software designed to spread to other computers by inserting itself into legitimate programs and running programs in parallel.

-Malware is far less numerous and serious to smartphones as it is to computers.
+Malware is far less numerous and serious for smartphones than for computers.
 Nonetheless, recent studies show that the evolution of malware in smartphones have rocketed in the last few years posing a threat to analysis and detection.
 In 2017, mobile malware variants increased by 54%.

 Problematic common apps and pre-installed software

 Various common apps installed by millions can intrude on privacy, even if they were installed from a trusted software distribution service like the Google Play Store.
 For example, in 2022 it was shown that the popular app TikTok collects a lot of data and is required to make it available to the Chinese Communist Party (CCP) due to a national security law.
 This includes personal information on millions of Americans.

-The firmware and "stock software" preinstalled on devices – and updated with preinstalled software – can also have undesired components or privacy-intruding default configurations or substantial security vulnerabilities.
+The firmware and "stock software" preinstalled on devices – and updated with preinstalled software – can also have undesired components, privacy-intruding default configurations or substantial security vulnerabilities.
 In 2019, Kryptowire identified Android devices with malicious firmware that collected and transmitted sensitive data without users' consent.

 Analysis of data traffic by popular smartphones running variants of Android found substantial by-default data collection and sharing with no opt-out by pre-installed software.
 This issue also can't be addressed by conventional security patches.
 Outgoing Internet traffic can be analyzed with packet analyzers and with firewall apps like the NetGuard firewall app for Android that allows reading blocked traffic logs.

 Malware attacks

-Typically, an attack on a smartphone made by malware takes place in three phases: the infection of a host, the accomplishment of its goal, and the spread of the malware to other systems.
+Typically, an attack on a smartphone by malware occurs in three phases: the infection of a host, the accomplishment of its goal, and the spread of the malware to other systems.
 Malware often uses the resources offered by infected smartphones.
-It will use the output devices such as Bluetooth or infrared, but it may also use the address book or email address of the person to infect the user's acquaintances.
-The malware exploits the trust that is given to data sent by an acquaintance.
+It will use output devices such as Bluetooth or infrared, but it may also use the person's address book or email address to infect the user's acquaintances.
+The malware exploits the trust given to data sent by an acquaintance.

 Infection

-Infection is the method used by malware to gain access to the smartphone; it may exploit an internal vulnerability or rely on the gullibility of the user.
+Infection is the method used by malware to gain access to a smartphone; it may exploit an internal vulnerability or rely on the user's gullibility.
 Infections are classified into four classes according to their degree of user interaction: